justjake/ktree/src/jvmTest/resources/README.in.md

 Experimental.
 Outstanding TODOs:

-- [ ] Figure out if I need to put `package ktree` at the top of every file
+- [x] Figure out if I need to put `package ktree` at the top of every file
+    - Added `package tl.jake.ktree`
 - [ ] JVM (Maven?
 Bintray?) build and release.
 Apparently, things are more difficult in java-land than being the first person to
   `npm publish` with your package name in package.json.
 This is sad.
 So far, my research points to: